mkj/yocto-y2038/README.md

 ./difflog.sh
 ```

-To produce logs such as [diff1/busybox.diff].
+To produce logs such as [diff1/busybox.diff](diff1/busybox.diff).

-Some are false positives, but others seem like real problems, come 2038.
+Some are false positives, but others seem like real problems, come the year 2038.

 ## Source

 I've been working with OpenBMC (a Yocto downstream), so that's what I tested.
 This uses OpenBMC source tree https://github.com/openbmc/openbmc/

 Tested with rev `f35e6b7ecc6b5c5fdb561643831082226c586b6e`